Adolf Piening

 Piening spent two years as a prisoner of war and was released in 1947.
-He joined the new German Navy, which was established in 1956, serving until becoming team leader at the Bundeswehr Command and Staff College.
+He joined the new German Navy (the Bundesmarine), which was established in 1956, serving until becoming team leader at the Bundeswehr Command and Staff College.
 He retired in 1969 with the rank of Captain at sea.

 Career

 Piening joined the Reichsmarine in 1930; the service was renamed as Kriegsmarine in 1935.
 His first assignment was to the armoured cruiser Deutschland, after which he served on torpedo boats and minesweepers, reaching the rank of Kapitänleutnant by April 1939.
 In October 1940 he moved from the surface fleet to the U-boat arm (U-Bootwaffe).